ethsteel/pm/Templates/EIP-Complexity-Assessment.md

 - 0. No changes are introduced to the validity rules of existing transaction types or to their intrinsic gas cost calculation.
 - 1. Minor adjustments are introduced to validity rules or intrinsic gas cost calculation, but they do not significantly affect existing tests.
 - 2. Changes to validity rules or intrinsic gas cost calculation affect existing tests, but require only limited updates to test cases and no redesign of the testing infrastructure.
-- 3. Changes to validity rules or intrinsic gas cost calculation require extensive rework or redesign of the testing infrastructure.
+- 3. Changes to validity rules or intrinsic gas cost calculation require extensive rework or redesign of the tests or testing infrastructure.

 #### New block / header fields